azadbolour/boardgame/scala-server/README.md

 - Add real dictionary with meanings.
 There is a dictionary application built-in to MAC.
 Is it on Linux?
 Should be able to get to it easily from Scala.

-- Add bonus points and use the same tile values and Scrabble.

 - Allow game to be resumed.

 - Indexing.

-- Provide levels in game.

 - Implement sqlite file based access.
 May need a little experimentation.